European shares led lower by oil stocks as Doha deal fails

 "The effects of the Doha talks failure on oil prices and (most of all) on other asset classes are going to be the main focus of today's session," Alessandro Balsotti, portfolio manager at JCI Capital Limited, said in a note.

-Mining sector stocks edged 0.4 percent lower as copper prices were weighed down by the plunge in crude oil prices following the oil deal failure.
+Mining sector stock slipped 1.3 percent as copper prices were weighed down by the plunge in crude oil prices following the oil deal failure.

-The pan-European FTSEurofirst 300 index fell 0.3 percent, touching its lowest intraday level since Wednesday, and the Euro STOXX 50 was also down 0.3 percent.
+The pan-European FTSEurofirst 300 index fell 0.6 percent by 0811 GMT to hit its lowest intraday level since Wednesday, while the Euro STOXX 50 was down 0.8 percent.

-However, markets rose off their lows, aided by stocks that benefit from a low oil price.

-Travel and leisure stocks rose 0.8 percent, helped by the fall in crude prices as oil is a major input cost for airlines and tour operators.

-Also among top risers was Reckitt Benckiser, which rose around 1.5 percent after it reported slightly better than expected quarterly sales and affirmed its full-year forecast.

-Spain's Caixabank tumbled 4.2 percent, the top individual faller on the FTSEurofirst 300, after it said it was making a fresh takeover offer worth around $1 billion for the 56 percent of Portuguese lender Banco BPI that it does not already own.

-Chipmakers such as ARM Holdings and Dialog Semiconductor fell around 3 percent.
-Traders linked the drop to a report in the Nikkei business daily saying that tech giant Apple will continue its reduced production of iPhones in light of sluggish sales..
+Chipmakers such as ARM Holdings and Dialog Semiconductor tumbled with traders linking the drop to a report in the Nikkei business daily saying that tech giant Apple will continue its reduced production of iPhones in light of sluggish sales..

+But Reckitt Benckiser rose around 1 percent, topping gainers on the FTSEurofirst, after it reported slightly better than expected quarterly sales and affirmed its full-year forecast.

+Travel and leisure stocks rose 0.7 percent, helped by the fall in crude prices.
+Travel operator TUI was the leading gainer in the industry and was last up 2.3 percent after Berenberg upgraded the stock to buy from hold.

 Today's European research round-up